ehrenbrav/nestcamDIY/README.md

 In other words, the Arducam is the easier and more flexible general-purpose camera, while the Waveshare is the better fit if you care more about correct daytime color and cleaner switching between normal daylight viewing and infrared night viewing.

-A final point on power: because both of these options use **external IR LEDs** rather than built-in camera-mounted illuminators, both can fit a low-power NestCamDIY build.
-The key difference is not power draw from the camera itself, but whether you want the simplicity of the Arducam NoIR path or the better daytime color of the Waveshare IR-cut path.

 ### Waveshare IMX462 Configuration Change

 With the Waveshare camera, you need to make the following changes to the configuration files for it to work.